Stonehill takes home win streak into matchup with Quinnipiac - WTOP News

 South Easton, Massachusetts; Sunday, 4 p.m.
 EST

-BOTTOM LINE: Stonehill hosts Quinnipiac trying to extend its four-game home winning streak.
+BOTTOM LINE: Stonehill will try to keep its four-game home win streak alive when the Skyhawks face Quinnipiac.

-The Skyhawks are 3-0 on their home court.
-Stonehill has a 2-4 record in games decided by 10 or more points.
+The Skyhawks have gone 3-0 at home.
+Stonehill has a 2-3 record against teams over .500.

 The Bobcats are 1-4 on the road.
-Quinnipiac gives up 72.9 points to opponents while being outscored by 5.0 points per game.
+Quinnipiac is 1-2 when it wins the turnover battle and averages 13.0 turnovers per game.

 Stonehill is shooting 39.3% from the field this season, 0.8 percentage points lower than the 40.1% Quinnipiac allows to opponents.
-Quinnipiac’s 37.6% shooting percentage from the field this season is 5.4 percentage points lower than Stonehill has allowed to its opponents (43.0%).
+Quinnipiac’s 37.6% shooting percentage from the field this season is 5.4 percentage points lower than Stonehill has given up to its opponents (43.0%).

 TOP PERFORMERS: Josh Morgan is shooting 35.1% and averaging 15.4 points for the Skyhawks.

-Amarri Tice is shooting 35.5% and averaging 13.4 points for the Bobcats.
+Amarri Tice is averaging 13.4 points, 5.6 rebounds and 2.6 steals for the Bobcats.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.